 Mysterious hanging coffins of China dot the cliffs of the Yangtze River.

 Southern China boasts dramatic and beautiful landscapes of rivers, mountains, forests, and towering cliffs.
-The region is also home to the hanging coffins that dot the waterways of the Yangtze River.
+The region is also home to one of the oldest historic mysteries in China – the hanging coffins that dot the waterways of the Yangtze River.
 Experts attribute the precarious graveyards to the Bo people who began this tradition around 3000 years ago.
 Incredibly, these coffins are suspended on the sheerest cliffs or are placed in crevices as high as 130 meters from the ground.
 For decades, scholars have been trying to piece together clues to determine why the Bo practiced this funerary ritual and how they were able to place the coffins in such difficult-to-reach places.

 Who Made the Cliffside Cemeteries